innovationwizard/os/PROJECT_INTENT.md

 **Unique mechanisms OCD provides:**

 1. **The "Stakeholder-to-Inbox" Pipeline:**
-   - **The Problem:** Your wife needs to assign tasks ("interrupt"), but you need to Clean and Triage them to protect your focus.
+   - **The Problem:** Your wife needs to assign tasks ("interrupt"), but you need to Clean and Choose them to protect your focus.
    - **The "OCD" Mechanism:** OCD ingests interruptions without being interrupted.
 Her app writes to your Inbox, not your Kanban.
 The system architecture itself resolves your core "Wife App" conflict.
 No off-the-shelf tool does this.

 2. **The "AI Filer" (Highest Autonomy Intake):**